-Amgen to pay record $762 mn fine over anemia drug (Update)December 18th, 2012 in Medications /
+Amgen to pay record $762 mn fine over anemia drug (Update)December 18, 2012 in Medicine & Health / Medications

 US pharmaceutical giant Amgen has pleaded guilty to illegally introducing a mislabeled drug for treating anemia onto the market and will pay a record $762 million fine, officials said Wednesday.

 The Justice Department said the guilty plea was part of a settlement with the United States that "represents the single largest criminal and civil False Claims Act settlement involving a biotechnology company in US history."